How the lux calculator works

 Where CIBSE and BS EN guidance fits

 CIBSE recommended lighting levels and BS EN 12464-1 workplace lighting guidance are useful references for early planning.
-They help identify the likely illuminance range for a task, but the final requirement still depends on the project context.
+They help identify the likely illuminance range for a task; formal specifications also need the room geometry, visual task and applicable project standard.

 For formal specification, the lux target should be checked against the room geometry, mounting height, controls strategy, emergency lighting layout and the relevant project standard.